AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting `AFL_QUIET` will prevent afl-cc and afl-as banners from being displayed during compilation, in case you find them distracting.

-  - Setting `AFL_CAL_FAST` will speed up the initial calibration, if the application is very slow.

 ## 2) Settings for LLVM and LTO: afl-clang-fast / afl-clang-fast++ / afl-clang-lto / afl-clang-lto++

   - `AFL_NO_INTERESTING` disables counting dangerous functions and loops in